KartikP/KartikP.github.io/_posts/2023-09-24-Flexibility-to-dogmatic-rules.md

 source: [10.1371/journal.pbio.1000380](10.1371/journal.pbio.1000380)

 A big proponent of the state space framework/fitness landscape/combinatory phase space perspective is Stuart Kauffman.
-He showed that with a broad class of compelx networks with random architecture (wiring), you can produce "interesting cell behaviours".
+He showed that with a broad class of complex networks with random architecture (wiring), you can produce "interesting cell behaviours".
 Then with evolution, you'd need only to fine-tune the state space to optimize the developmental trajectories to ensure smooth descent into attractors of mature cell types and prevent getting stuck in unused attractors of immature regions of the state space (e.g., cancer).

 The best part of this framework is that it can be used to describe any dynamical system (e.g., cognitive/motor processes, cell behaviours, telecommunications, weather, etc).
 Although the big limitations are acquiring enough of the continuous data and computational cost.